usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/_build/html/_sources/Model-Implementation.rst.txt

 ctRSD Reaction Schematics
 -------------------------

 Below the subscript "temp" indicates a DNA transcription template that encodes for the RNA species specified in its name.

+We model RNA transcription and degradation using a first order approximation for enzyme kinetics.
+From this approximation the transcription rate is linearly proportional to the template concentration, *e.g.,* ktxnO{k,i}*[Otemp{k,i}] where ktxn{k,i} is the apparent first order rate constant for production of RNA from Otemp{k,i}.
+Likewise, the degradation rates (if included in the model) are linearly proportional to the concentration of RNA, *e.g.,* kssdO{i,j}*[O{i,j}].

 Base ctRSD Reactions
 ++++++++++++++++++++